jhonatasrm/print-preview/README.md

  1. Click on the button in toolbar to print preview
  2. Enable or disable the context menu to print preview
  3. Use shortcuts to open the print preview
- 4. You can edit the shortcuts in about:addons > Manage Extension Shortcuts
+ 4. You can edit the shortcuts in about:addons > Manage Extension Shortcuts (Firefox 66.0 or later)

 ## Shortcuts (Default)
 * Mac shortcut keys: Command + Shift + U